23 Oct 2025

 It was first developed by British psychiatrist John Bowlby and psychologist Mary Ainsworth in the mid-20th century to explain how early caregiving shapes emotional development and adult relationships.
 Their research showed that the quality of a child’s bond with a caregiver creates an internal working model — a subconscious template for how love, trust, and safety operate throughout life.

-There are four basic styles of attachment:
+There are 4 main styles of attachment:

 • Secure attachment